reframejs/reframe/zero-loc-framework.md

   developing and sharing tools with each other.
   Leading to a vibrant and robust ecosystem.

-Reframe's vision is to develop a Zero-LOC framework that is as feature-rich as Ruby on Rails.
+Reframe's vision is to develop a Zero-LOC framework that is as feature-rich as big monoliths such as Ruby on Rails.